Coboundaries of 3-IETs: Rotations and interval exchange transformations

 We refer the reader to \cite{Khinchin} and \cite[Chapter 3]{einsiedler2010ergodic} for more information on the properties of continued fraction expansions.

-We say that $\alpha$ an irrational number is of \textbf{Roth type} if for all $\epsilon>0$ the growth rate of the partial quotients is of the form An equivalent definitions is: for all $\epsilon >0,$ there exists a positive constant $C_{\epsilon}$ such that for all $n\in \N$ The set of all Roth type irrational numbers have full measure.
+We say that an irrational number $\alpha$ is of \textbf{Roth-type} if for all $\epsilon>0$ the growth rate of the partial quotients is of the form Equivalently, for every $\epsilon >0,$ there exists a positive constant $C_{\epsilon}$ such that, for all $n\in \N$, The set of all Roth-type irrational numbers has full measure.

 We note that \cite{MarmiMoussaYoccoz} generalized this property to IETs with more than two intervals.
-We do not need the definition of Roth type $d$-IETs with $g\geq 3$.
-However, Roth type 2-IETs are rotations by an irrational number of Roth type.
+We do not need the definition of Roth-type $d$-IETs with $d\geq 3$.
+However, Roth-type 2-IETs are rotations by an irrational number of Roth-type.

-There is a residual set of irrational numbers that are \underline{not} of Roth type.
-Let $k \in \N$ be a natural number and denote $S_k^0$ the set of irrational numbers $\alpha$ such that the sequence of denominators of the continued fractions $(q_n)_{n\in \N}$ satisfy that
+There is a residual set of irrational numbers that are not of Roth-type.
+Let $k \in \N$ be a natural number and denote by $S_k^0$ the set of irrational numbers $\alpha$ such that the sequence of denominators $(q_n)_{n\in \N}$ of the continued fraction satisfies